turingschool/launch-curriculum/module3/preparation/week3/CreatingRelatedResources.md

     * psuedo-code the form in your notebook
     * make sure to include labels, inputs, and submission route!

-You might find it helpful to revisit our [Creating Resources](/module3/lessons/Week3/CreatingSingleResource) Lesson!

 ## Adding Complexity to Forms

 Now, lets imagine the Vehicle.